samshelley/node-hypem/README.md

 # Hypem NodeJS Wrapper

-**Hype Machine** (http://hypem.com) has an undocumented read-only public API.
-This is a nodejs port of @JackCA's implementation of a Ruby gem of the api https://github.com/JackCA/hypem/.
+This is an unofficial nodejs wrapper around the (undocumented? -- I couldn't find anything) **Hype Machine** (http://hypem.com) public API.
+It is a port of [JackCA's](https://github/JackCA/) implementation of a [Ruby gem](https://github.com/JackCA/hypem/) of the api.
 Note that there are some differences.

 ## Installation
 `npm install hypem-api`